Vopaaz/checkpointing/docs/docs/caveats.md

 The solution is to add a `random_state` parameter to the estimator, so that its internal state will be reproducible as long as the training data is the same.

-??? example "Full code and output for adding `random_state`"
+??? example "Full code and output after adding `random_state`"

     === "1st run"